Logan Kolas

 Economic Policy Analyst

 Kolas has conducted state-level tax modeling and budget research for states such as Iowa, Louisiana, New Hampshire, and North Carolina.
-He has authored policy papers, book chapters, blog posts, and op-eds on restoring Ohio’s technology and innovation leadership, the effects of federal and state labor market policies on work, and on modernizing Ohio’s outdated economic system to return the Buckeye State to economic prosperity and leadership.
-He is the author of The Buckeye Institute’s three-part “Policies for More Innovation” series where he authored the reports A Policy Primer for Emerging Technology in Ohio and Modernizing Ohio’s Policies to Seize New Economic Opportunities.
-Kolas has also conducted multiple analyses estimating the number of state-level jobs lost to a $15 per hour minimum wage.
+He has authored policy papers, book chapters, blog posts, and op-eds on restoring Ohio’s technology and innovation leadership, effective data privacy laws, the impacts of federal and state labor market policies on work, and modernizing Ohio’s outdated economic system to return the Buckeye State to economic prosperity and leadership.

 Kolas has testified to legislative committees on free-market policy and privacy issues.
-His commentary has been published by The Columbus Dispatch, The Cincinnati Enquirer, Crain’s Cleveland Business, The Lima News, St. Louis Post Dispatch, Daily Signal, and the Foundation for Economic Education, amongst others.
+His commentary has appeared in regional and national outlets, including The Hill, RealClear Policy, The Columbus Dispatch, The Cincinnati Enquirer, Cleveland.com, Crain’s Cleveland Business, Dayton Daily News, The Lima News, and St. Louis Post Dispatch, amongst others.

-Prior to joining Buckeye, Kolas was a research associate at the Herbert A. Stiefel Center for Trade Policy Studies at the Cato Institute, where his research focused on how employment is impacted by international trade, the effect of international trade taxes on state and federal government policies, and the regulatory burden imposed by government on American businesses and families.
+Prior to joining Buckeye, Kolas was a research associate at the Herbert A. Stiefel Center for Trade Policy Studies at the Cato Institute, where his research focused on the impact of international trade on employment, the effect of international trade taxes on state and federal government policies, and the regulatory burden imposed by the government on American businesses and families.